Pir Gee

 Create a Corrective Action Plan (CAP) to document findings and apply updates to your IRP, tech stack, and employee training.
 Many mature organizations even hold “purple team” exercises to simulate future attacks using lessons from previous ones.

-Remember, every incident is an opportunity to improve resilience.
+Remember, every incident is an opportunity to improve cyber resilience.

 Conclusion: From Preparedness to Resilience — Your IR Plan Is Your Competitive Advantage